Can I Eat Expired Grouper Fresh Cooked?

 Expert Source

-"According to USDA guidelines, cooked grouper should be refrigerated within 2 hours of cooking and consumed within 3-4 days for optimal safety and quality."
+"According to the CDC, cooked grouper should be refrigerated within 2 hours of cooking and consumed within 3-4 days to ensure food safety."

 Fresh Grouper Fresh Cooked